 Skin Care + Makeup

 First let’s star with our skin care and make up!
 The older I get, the more skin product I need and use.
-There’s serums and moisturizers and cleaners and masks and…etc.!
+There’s serums and moisturizers and cleaners and masks and…more and more!

 The best thing I did was take a solid month and use up all the products.
 This way I was actually trying the new products to potentially find something new that I liked as well as using up all of the tiny product samples that filled my drawer!

 Once this was done, I picked up some drawer organizers from Amazon (like these plastic bins that you can mix and match to suit your needs), and separated all of my products to keep myself organized.
 Eye creams went in one section, acne treatment went into another – basically combine like with like.